AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ```

 #### Description
-Set time of the next execution on L2 and L1 for next execution.
+Sets the time of L1 and the time of the next L2 block.
 Like with the corresponding L1 cheatcode, time can only be set in the future, not the past.

 #### Example